shoeffner/mthesis/src/gaze_library.md

 active during the stored measurements.
 As soon as a writer is implemented, this functionality will work.
 The result storage is not used as it is supposed handled by a pipeline step.
-If a pipeline step stores data, it will write the output as soon as it receives the data, thus removing the need of a specific function to trigger a save action.
+If a pipeline step stores data, it will write the output as soon as it receives the data, thus removing the need for a specific function to trigger a save action.

 This leaves \Gaze{} with just one other function than the initialization ones,